aditya-r-m/twisty-polyhedra/README.md

 ## Solver <a name="solver"></a>

 The project contains a polynomial time solver for the 5 platonic solids.
-The solver stays agnostic to the shape it's given & the solution length is quadratic in terms of edge length (i.e. bounded by the number of clusters with solution of each cluster bounded by some constant).
+The solver stays agnostic to the shape it's given & the solution length is quadratic in terms of edge length i.e. bounded by the number of clusters with solution of each cluster bounded by some constant.

 ### Algorithm <a name="algorithm"></a>

+The states and moves are all naturally representated as permutations, with identity permutation as the special solved state.
+The core idea is that move sequences can be composed following some patterns which lead to very few stickers getting swapped.
+The solution steps are simple greedy choices on these composed permutations such that application of chosen move sequence to the current state cancels out a small non-zero number of swapped stickers.
+Iteratively moving with these greedy choices consistently results in new states slightly closers to the final solved identity permutation, till the same is reached.

 The solver proceeds cluster by cluster.
 It breaks down the stickers into connected components & then does the following,